department-of-veterans-affairs/vagov-content/pages/burials-memorials/index.md

         for other burial honors.
       external: false
     - url: "/burials-memorials/pre-need-eligibility/"
-      label: Pre-need Burial Eligibility Determination
+      label: Pre-need burial eligibility determination
       description: Apply for a pre-need eligibility decision letter.
 This can help you pre-plan for burial in a VA national cemetery, and make the process easier for your family members in their time of need.
       external: false
     - url: "/burials-memorials/veterans-burial-allowance/"
-      label: Veteran Burial Allowance
+      label: Veteran burial allowance
       description: Learn how to apply for a burial allowance to help pay for a Veteran's funeral services, burial, and transportation costs.
       external: false
     - url: "/burials-memorials/memorial-items/"
-      label: Memorial Items
+      label: Memorial items
       description: Find out how to apply for grave markers, headstones, Presidential Memorial Certificates, and other memorial items to honor a Veteran's service.
       external: false
     - url: "/burials-memorials/dependency-indemnity-compensation/"
-      label: Compensation Benefits for Surviving Spouse and Dependents (VA DIC)
+      label: Compensation benefits for surviving spouse and dependents (VA DIC)
       description: Learn about getting VA disability benefits for a surviving spouse or a dependent child or parent.
       external: false
     - url: "/burials-memorials/bereavement-counseling/"
-      label: Bereavement Counseling
+      label: Bereavement counseling
-      description: See if you qualify for grief counseling and transition support after the loss of an active-duty Servicemember, Reservist, or National Guard Soldier.
+      description: See if you qualify for grief counseling and transition support after the loss of an active-duty service member, Reservist, or National Guard Soldier.
       external: false
   - id: manage
-    title: Plan a Burial
+    title: Plan a burial
     links:
     - url: "/burials-memorials/plan-a-burial/"
-      label: Plan a Burial for a Veteran, Spouse, or Dependent Family Member
+      label: Plan a burial for a Veteran, spouse, or dependent family member
       description: Get step-by-step guidance on how to request and apply for a burial in a VA national cemetery, or in a state or tribal government Veterans cemetery.
       external: false
     - url: https://www.cem.va.gov/cem/burial_benefits/need.asp
-      label: Schedule a Burial in a VA National Cemetery
+      label: Schedule a burial in a VA national cemetery
-      description: Learn how to work with the VA National Cemetery Scheduling Office to schedule a burial.
+      description: Learn how to work with the VA national cemetery scheduling office to schedule a burial.
       external: false
     - url: https://www.cem.va.gov/cems/listcem.asp
-      label: Find a National, State, or Tribal Government Veterans Cemetery
+      label: Find a national, state, or tribal government Veterans cemetery
       description: Search for national, state, or tribal government Veterans cemeteries.
       external: false
     - url: "/records/get-military-service-records/"
-      label: Request Military Records (DD214)
+      label: Request military records (DD214)
       description: View and print documents from your official military personnel file (including your DD214).
       external: false
   - id: more
-    title: More Information and Resources
+    title: More information and resources
     links:
     - url: https://www.cem.va.gov/dailyburialschedule/
-      label: VA National Cemetery Daily Burial Schedule
+      label: VA national cemetery daily burial schedule
       description: Find the date, time, and location of the committal service for the scheduled burial of a Veteran, spouse, or other eligible family member.
       external: false
     - url: https://www.benefits.va.gov/Compensation/current_rates_dic.asp
-      label: VA Survivor Benefits Rates (VA DIC)
+      label: VA survivor benefits rates (VA DIC)
       description: View current dependency and indemnity compensation rates for surviving spouses and children.
       external: false